Carreau/ipython-wiki/IPEP-11:-Tab-Completion-System-Refactor.md

     """
 ```

-Here is a sketch for the `Completer`, which is the replacement for `IPython.core.completer.IPCompleter`:
+- The new `Completer`, is a replacement for `IPython.core.completer.IPCompleter`:
 ```
 class Completer(object):
     def register_matcher(self, matcher):